AFI (band): Musical style

 AFI's sound has constantly changed.
 AFI originally were a hardcore punk band.
 AFI's first three albums, Answer That and Stay Fashionable (1995), Very Proud of Ya (1996), and Shut Your Mouth and Open Your Eyes (1997), all have been described as hardcore punk.
 AFI's fourth album Black Sails in the Sunset and the band's fifth album The Art of Drowning both have been described as horror punk.
 AFI's 2003 album Sing the Sorrow is considered post-hardcore and emo.
 Decemberunderground, which features elements of music genres like electronic, new wave, industrial, punk rock, hardcore punk, and synthpop, is considered alternative rock, post-hardcore and emo.
 AFI's 2009 album Crash Love is considered alternative rock and pop rock.
 AFI's 2013 album Burials is considered alternative rock and gothic rock.
 AFI's 2017 self-titled album, also referred to as The Blood Album, has been described as new wave, post-punk and gothic rock.
+In 2021 AFI released their 11th album Bodies, which has been described as continuing their gothic rock sound and taking a greater influence from new wave.

+Louder wrote, "Long before My Chemical Romance topped the charts with the anthemic ‘'Welcome to the Black Parade'’, California's AFI were already injecting their brand of punk with gothic imagery and a sense of theatricality.
+By the time Gerard Way’s band arrived, AFI had already built a devoted fan base incorporating punks, hardcore fans, goths, metallers and every other type of musical pariah imaginable.
+They were a band that couldn't help but stand out everywhere they went."
+AllMusic described AFI as "Northern California hardcore punk revivalists" whose style "evolved to include alternative rock, post-punk, emo, and new wave flair".
+The Chicago Tribune said that the band "morphed from a conventional garage-punk band into a gothic-rock arena act."
+Loudwire said that the band "developed from more of a SoCal punk style into a somewhat gothic post-hardcore band".
+The Encyclopedia of Popular Music said that "Although often described as a cross between goth rock and hardcore punk, by the time of their commercial breakthrough in 2003, [AFI] started out as a straight ahead skate/punk band."
+PopMatters wrote, "To call California-based hardcore/screamo quartet A.F.I. a band without a flag in the current modern rock landscape is not an unfair assessment of their situation."
+Rolling Stone categorized the band as pop-punk.
+AFI has often been labeled as "gothic punk" due to the band's appearance, but AFI band members never considered the label accurate.
+Jade Puget has said, "Goth-punk isn't a style of music, it doesn't even exist."

 Puget, who has produced much of the band's music, stated in 2021: